quavarus/Spotify.bundle/README.md

 This is a plugin to add a Spotify Channel to Plex Media Server.

-## Version 0.1.0
+## This is currently beta
-Basic browsing and playback functionality is working.
+* Basic browsing and playback functionality is working.
-There are a number of bugs and missing features.
+* There are a number of bugs and missing features.
+* Searching has not yet been implemented

 Check the Issues and Wiki pages for more information.